kaotty/kaotty.github.io/_pages/about.md

   - /about.html
 ---

 I'm a fourth-year CS student at Peking University, working with Prof. Yisen Wang, Prof. Lin Yang, and Prof. Amy Zhang.
-My research goal is to design more powerful and efficient algorithms in reinforcement learning and to provide theoretical understanding for existing representation learning paradigms.
+I will be starting my PhD at UC Berkeley in August.
+Please feel free to contact me if you are interested in collaboration!
 Email: kaiwenhu [at] stu (dot) pku (dot) edu (dot) cn